cddavidson86/C-Sharp-Restaurant365-Code-Challeng-String-Calculator/README.md

 # Restaurant365-Code-Challenge-String-Calculator
 A challenge for R365 in C#.

-Clone the repo and type "dotnet run."
+Clone the repo and type "dotnet run" in the console within the directory.